-Founded in 1973, Dubai Gem is one of the longest established schools in Dubai and appears to be well regarded by both the KHDA inspectors and by parents.
+Founded in 1973 as a private nursery for 20 students, Dubai Gem (DGS) is one of the longest established schools in Dubai and appears to be well regarded by both the KHDA inspectors and by parents.
 The published exam results and inspection report suggest that these are very good, with most students achieving above curriculum standards.

-The school follows the British Curriculum leading to IGCSE examinations (in Year 11), 'AS' (in Year 12), and 'A' levels (in Year 13).
+The school follows the English National curriculum leading to IGCSE examinations (in Year 11), 'AS' (in Year 12), and 'A' levels (in Year 13).
 The language of instruction and communication is English.
 Arabic is mandatory from FS2 to Year 9 and optional from Year 10 onwards.
 Islamic Studies and the Quran are mandatory for Islamic students while non-Islamic students study Social Studies.

 Dubai Gem offers only a limited range of co-curricular activities.
 These include Educational and Field Trips which are undertaken each term to support the learning of students.
 The Environmental Awareness Programme is run in collaboration with Dubai Municipality and the Emirates Environmental Group.
 Students are encouraged to take part in various projects including the Can Collection Campaign, Recycling Newspapers and Magazines and Clean-Up Campaigns.